 By Toni Brannagan

-While we don’t think there are any activities that your period should prevent you from doing, I’ll be the first to acknowledge that braving the beach while bleeding is stressful AF.
-I’ve been going away the same week in July for coming up on ten years now, and guess what always ~flows~ ashore uninvited for a few days?
-I’m basically a period swimming pro, and now I shall impart all my wisdom unto you in these 5 tips.
+While I don’t think there are *any* activities that your period should prevent you from doing, I’ll be the first to acknowledge that braving the beach while bleeding is stressful AF.
+I’ve been going away the same week in July (this week, lol) for coming up on ten years now, and guess what always ~flows~ ashore uninvited for a few days?
+I’m basically a period swimming pro, and now I shall impart all my wisdom unto you in these five tips.

 So stop stressing, and start swimming!